 SECTION 3.
 PLANS: Each application for a certificate of zoning compliance shall be accompanied by a plan in duplicate, drawn to scale, showing the actual dimensions of the lot to be built upon, the size, shape, and location of the building to be erected, and such other information as may be necessary to provide for the enforcement of this Zoning Ordinance.
 A record of applications and plans shall be kept in the office of the City Zoning Official.

 SECTION 4.
 VIOLATION AND PENALTY:

-1. The owner or agent of a building or premises in or upon which a violation of any provision of this Ordinance has been committed or shall exist; or the lessee or tenant of an entire building or entire premises in or upon which a violation has been committed or shall exist; or the agent, architect, building contractor, or any other person who commits, takes part or assists in any violation, or who maintains any building or premises in or upon which a violation has been committed or shall exist, shall be punished by a fine not to exceed five hundred (500) dollars, or by imprisonment for not more than six (6) months for each offense, or by both such fine and imprisonment.
-Each and every day that such violation continues shall constitute a separate offense.
+Any violation of any provision of these zoning regulations shall be deemed to be a Class A Non-Person Misdemeanor and punishable by a minimum fine of $100 and a maximum fine of up to $2,500 and a term of confinement in the Dickinson County Jail of up to one year for each offense.
+Each day of a violation shall constitute a separate offense.

+Conviction in the municipal court and payment of fine or service of jail time shall not be a defense in any civil legal action instituted by the city to remove the violation or bring the property into compliance.

 2. In case any building or structure is erected, constructed, reconstructed, altered, repaired, converted, or maintained, or any building, structure, or land is used in violation of this Zoning Ordinance, the appropriate authorities of said area, in addition to other remedies, may institute injunction, mandamus, or other appropriate action or proceedings to prevent such unlawful erection, construction, reconstruction, alteration, conversion, maintenance or use, or to correct or abate such violation or to prevent the occupancy of said building, structure or land.